-We have found that the intensive/immersive workshop format works very effectively to communicate knowledge/skills/perspectives and trigger sel-learning processes.
+We have found that the intensive/immersive workshop format works very effectively to communicate knowledge/skills/perspectives and trigger self-learning processes.
 A 40-hour workshop for instance, is equivalent to a semester-long course in university; yet it's easier for people to take a week out for some committed learning, than take six months out for it.

 Yes, the Gap Year College as an extended year-long programme is no longer running (Why?), but you can put your own gap year together.
 Attend a few of our workshops (these workshops were a key component of the Gap Year College program!) and you'll get ideas for a lot of projects to pursue; combine these with other meaningful places/people to visit (which too we can point you to) and you could have a very fulfilling and edifying gap year in place.

 We don't have a campus of our own.
 We use the premises of friendly individuals/institutions for our programs.
-We decided to focus our energies on the content of our programs rather than spending years setting up new infrastructure; in our view there is a surfeit of unutilised/underutilised infrastructure scattered all over the country.
+We decided to focus our energies on the content of our programs rather than spending years setting up new infrastructure; in our view, there is a surfeit of unutilised/underutilised infrastructure scattered all over the country.

 We seek to practice the kind of healthy, wealthy and wise living we advocate, and that is easier in our rural location.
 Here's how the city hurts your brain, not to mention other parts of your body.
 Distanced from their daily preoccupations, we find participants to be better able to focus on the workshop, while also enjoying the idyllic life around.